-If you’ve always wanted to transform your CRM data into insightful visualizations, Power BI is what you are looking for.
+If you’ve always wanted to transform your CRM data into insightful visualizations, you need to try Power BI.
 With this tool (part of the Microsoft Power Platform), you can take your CRM data and start to make sense of it.
 You can begin drilling into metrics you’re curious about and discover new avenues for growth.

 In this first part of my short blog series, I'll share how you can set up the template in both Power BI Online and Power BI Desktop.
-In upcoming posts, I'll explore a few tweaks you can make to really tap into this template's power.
+I'll explore a few tweaks you can make to really tap into this template's power in upcoming posts.

 Setting Up the Microsoft Template in Power BI Online